Fusion systems on bicyclic 2-groups: Introduction

 Recently, Janko \cite{Janko} presented all bicyclic $2$-groups by generators and relations using an equivalent property (see Theorem~\ref{Janko} below).
 However, the classification of the bicyclic $2$-groups is not complete, since in Janko's presentation it is not clear if some of the parameters give isomorphic groups.
 Even more recent results which deal with an application to bipartite graphs can be found in \cite{bipartite}.

 If not explicitly stated otherwise, all groups in this paper are finite, and all fusion systems are saturated.
-In the first section we prove some general results about fusion systems on $p$-groups which are more or less consequences of Alperin's Fusion Theorem.
-Then we restrict us to the case $p=2$.
-Here a result of Bender \cite{Bender} allows us to give useful information on so-called essential subgroups.
-In the next section we consider fusion systems on bicyclic $2$-groups.
+In the second section we prove some general results about fusion systems on $p$-groups which are more or less consequences of Alperin's Fusion Theorem.
+After that we consider fusion systems on bicyclic $2$-groups.
 Here we obtain the unexpected result that every fusion system on a bicyclic $2$-group $P$ is nilpotent unless $P'$ is cyclic.
 Conversely, every bicyclic, nonmetacyclic $2$-group with cyclic commutator subgroup provides a nonnilpotent fusion system.
 All these groups are cyclic extensions of (possibly abelian) dihedral or quaternion groups and their number grows with the square of the logarithm of their order.
 Moreover, it turns out that no exotic fusion system shows up here.
 In fact we construct these fusion systems as fusion systems of cyclic extension of finite groups of Lie type.
 The complete classification is given in Theorem~\ref{main}.
 As a byproduct, we also investigate the isomorphism problem of some of the groups in Janko's paper \cite{Janko}.
-At the end we prove as an application that Olsson's Conjecture of block theory holds for all $2$-blocks with bicyclic defect groups.
-We plan to investigate also other conjectures for blocks with bicyclic defect groups in a separate paper.
+At the end we prove as an application that Olsson's Conjecture of block theory holds for all blocks with bicyclic defect groups.
+Other conjectures for blocks with bicyclic defect groups have been investigated in a separate paper \cite{Sambalefurther}.